 At trip leaders discretion , some events will have limits on number of participants.
 Ensure you book early to avoid disappointment (remembering to inform the leader if you are subsequently unable to attend)!

 To reduce environmental impact, ease congestion at parking sites (and enjoy good conversation with your passenger) members are asked to ride share where possible.

 – Get to know as many new people as you can

 – Learn all the paddling skills you can

 SUNDAY SEPTEMBER 1ST – FRONTENAC CHALLENGE SLIDE LAKE LOOP HIKE

 Each year Frontenac Provincial Park challenges hikers to complete 160km of trails in the park during September and October.
 Slide Lake Loop at 23km is the longest, most rugged section, requiring an extra walk-in to the trail head.
 To circumvent the walk we paddle in from Buck Lake.
 Enjoy a traditional turkey dinner at Smitty’s following.

 10km paddling, 23km+ hiking.
 Be prepared for a long day 10+ hours.
 Call Robert 613-542-9626 or email: firstname.lastname@example.org

 A most scenic connection to the historic Rideau Canal that we rarely schedule since parking is restricted.
-John plans to explore options over the summer, but participation may be limited.
+Jim has kindly taken over the paddle since John was unavailable, and explored options in each direction, but participation may be limited.
 Possible lunch at the beautifully renovated Opinicon Lodge, or picnic by the locks.